nikhilkhandelwal-DM-GY-6063-2024-Fall/HW10/README.md

 3. **Interactive Control:** A play/pause button to toggle song playback.

 ### Song
-This part uses a song by Rufus Du Sol named Music is Better (`songb.mp3`) of around 3 minutes.
+This part uses a song Music is Better (`songb.mp3`) of around 3 minutes.
 The `getPeaks()` function provides amplitude data, scaled to match the canvas width.

 ### How It Works
 - The `getPeaks()` function generates an array of amplitude data.